vinodpasalkar/SliideAssignment/README.md

 #### Prerequisite for this project
-Should have Java 11.X, gradle 6.X, appium 1.22.0
+Should have Java 11.X, gradle 6.X, appium 1.22.0, Android SDK, adb
-Android SDK
-adb
-gradle
-gradlew